Nanofus/novel.js/README.md

 - `itemRequirement` - Items that the player has to have in their inventory to be able to select this choice.
 An unselectable choice is hidden by default, unless `showAlways` is true.
 - `actionRequirement` - Actions that the player has to have in their action list to be able to select this choice.
 An unselectable choice is hidden by default, unless `showAlways` is true.
 - `showAlways` - Show the choice even though its requirements have not been met.
 The choice will be grayed out, and can not be selected.
+- `addItem` - Add items to the player's inventory upon selecting this choice.
+- `removeItem` - Remove items from the player's inventory upon selecting this choice.
+- `setItem` - Sets the specified items' counts in the player's inventory selecting this choice.
+If the item does not exist in the inventory, it is added.
+- `addAction` - Add actions to the player's action list upon selecting this choice.
+- `removeAction` - Remove actions from the player's action list upon selecting this choice.
+- `setAction` - Sets the specified actions' counts in the player's action list upon selecting this choice.
+If the action does not exist in the actions list, it is added.
 - `nextScene` - Required.
 The scene into which the player moves if they select this choice.
 Supports multiple outcomes, as different probabilities can be set for different scenes.
 Takes the following format:
 ```
 sceneOne[probability]|sceneTwo[probability]|sceneThree[probability]